jessodri/passerby/README.md

 ## The Solution

+I have created a platform where users can post the items they need picked up and other users can offer to pick it up and deliver it for the listed payment.

 This arrangement benefits both parties as the person receiving the item does not have to travel to pick-up or pay expensive postage.

 The person delivering the item will earn a little extra money but not have to go out of their way.